iguydoespython/iguydoespython.github.io/articles/workwith.md

 ## Installation

-For this tutorial we'll be installing Python on our local workstation (a future article will cover installation on IBM i).
+For this tutorial we'll be installing Python on our local workstations (a future article will cover installation/deployment on IBM i).
 A complete guide to installation is outside the scope of this article.

 To get started you'll need both Python and py4web installed on your system.